Local Statistics

 Oregon has the highest percentage of children enrolled in kindergarten who have been exempted from receiving at least one vaccine, and Ashland, Oregon, has the highest rate of exemptions in the state.

-The Ashland, Oregon, exemption rate of 25.4% (March 2016) is much higher than the state average.
+The Ashland, Oregon, exemption rate of 26.4% is much higher than the state average.
+In fact, of all the school districts in the state, we have the highest number of exemptions.

-The graph below shows Ashland, Oregon, vaccine statistics—and how state wide exemption rates have increased over the last decade.
+The graph below shows Ashland, Oregon, vaccine statistics—and how exemptions rates have increased over the last decade.

 What does all this tell us?
 It means that as a community we are not protected against many vaccine preventable diseases.